Our campaigning priorities to #EndDestitution

 Introducing a duty to refer would significantly reduce the risk of homelessness amongst people exiting asylum accommodation.

-Increase access to justice by improving the legal aid system
+Ensure access to justice by improving the legal aid system

-Ensuring that all people seeking asylum in the UK can obtain good quality legal help and representation, and can uphold their rights and access justice throughout the asylum process, is a central part of any functional, efficient asylum system.
 However, there are extensive areas of limited or no legal aid provision, and two-thirds of people have no access to an immigration and asylum provider in their local authority area.
-A properly funded, resourced and regulated legal aid sector, which is accessible to all, will reduce the asylum backlog, prevent people from receiving unjust refusals, and ensure that people can resolve their immigration status and move forward out of destitution.
+A properly funded, resourced and regulated legal aid sector, which is accessible to all, will reduce the asylum backlog, prevent people from receiving unjust refusals or withdrawals, and ensure that people can resolve their immigration status and move forward out of destitution.
+According to the latest statistics, nearly half (48%) of negative asylum decisions are overturned on appeal.

 Reforming the legal aid system will empower people to move on from destitution.